Fiji New Year Ideas: How to Spend New Year’s Eve in Fiji© FijiPocketGuide.com

 New Year’s Eve in a Village

 In Fijian culture, the New Year is not just celebrated for one day, but an entire week (and longer in some villages).
 Many different clans within a village will usually come together to have a huge feast, with each clan or family in charge of preparing one aspect of the feast.
 There may also be native dances called “meke”, which have been performed for hundreds of years but are used today to celebrate more contemporary events.
 In some villages, there may be the beating of drums and spraying each other with water.
+Learn more about the meke and other customs in The Guide to the Fiji Culture for Travellers.

 To see how Fijians celebrate the New Year’s period in villages, your best option is to do a village stay or homestay.
 These can be organised through selected resorts or even found on websites like Airbnb, Expedia and Booking.com.
-Most homestays can be found in the Yasawa Islands and the Coral Coast on Viti Levu.
+Most homestays can be found in the Yasawa Islands and the Suncoast on Viti Levu.
 Remember to respect the village etiquette, for instance, wear a sulu (sarong) and bring some kava root to present as a gift.
 For more information, see our Guide to Fiji Village Etiquette.

 New Year’s Eve in the City